zl-xiang/Aspen/README.md

 ## How To Use
 Setup input:
-### 1 Configure database instance
+### 1 Configure Database Instance
-To use a customised dataset, the system requires necessary schema-level information about the database.
+To use a customised dataset, the system uses necessary schema-level information about the database.
 This includes the following:

 - A Python dictionary with elements of the form `(r1, a1): (r2, a2)`, indicating that the merge attribute `a1` of relation `r1` is of the same entity type as attribute `a2` of relation `r2`.
-- A list of paths to the raw data files for all tables in the dataset (currently supports only `CSV/TSV` files).
+- A list of paths to the raw data files for all tables in the dataset (currently supports `CSV/TSV` files).
-- A list of paths to the ground truth files for the dataset (optional, currently supports only `CSV/TSV` files).
+- A list of paths to the ground truth files for the dataset (optional, currently supports `CSV/TSV` files).
 An example of such a configuration can be found in `src/example_schema.py`, where the `other_schema` function demonstrates how the `Music` dataset is set up.

 ### 2 ASP Encoding
 Users can input their own ASP encodings with respect to the input dataset.
 To assist with this, a collection of example encodings (each with explanatory comments) used in our experiments is available in the `src/encoding` directory.
 Among, the file `src/encoding/music-ab.lp` contains an atom-based encoding derived from tuples in the Music dataset.

 ### 3 System Command Lines
-A general explanantion of the command is the following:
+A general explanation of the command is the following:

 ```
 python mains_explain_.py \